xmuyulab/COVID-19_FDA_App-a-thon/README.md

 ```
 After the tool is running, enter `127.0.0.1:8050` in your web browser to access to the TCR Map tool.

 You may now proceed to the visualization section for the instructions of the interactive web interface.
-Or, check the data prepration section to prepare your own dataset for visualization.
+Or, check the data prepration section if you want to prepare your own dataset for visualization.
-### Data prepration
+### Data preparation
 #### TCR distance calculation
 To produce the TCR distance data, follow the following steps

-* Obtain TCR data.
-For this demo, we downloaded the TCR data from https://doi.org/10.21417/ADPT2020COVID,
+* Obtain TCR data
 * Identified amplified TCR chains as in https://github.com/wangshun1121/pubtcrs.
 * Put the selected TCRs with their corresponding samples recorded in `SelectedTCRs.xls.gz`, and the selected samples with their phenotypes (age, gender and disease) in `Phenotypes.txt`.
 * Finally, use the following commands to produce the TCR distance data for subsequent steps.